Airlines Waive Change Fees Amid Coronavirus Travel Fears

 Cost of Change Fees

 Some of us who would ordinarily be planning a trip and buying tickets right now are holding off, waiting for the latest news and statistics on coronavirus or COVID-19.
-Find updated health information at the Centers for Disease Control as well as tips and advice specifically targeting travelers.
-For the latest on international travel, check with Travel.State.Gov which has excellent country-by-country information.
+Find updated health information here:

-Airlines are well aware that many will not and cannot fly during this pandemic, so they are trying to ease coronavirus travel fears about future flights by waiving change fees (which can cost from $75 to $200 per ticket).
-In other words, book now, then change your mind about flying later if you want, without paying a penalty.
-As for full refunds, some are allowing this but information keeps changing; click the airline names below to see the very latest guidelines.
+Airlines are well aware that many will not or cannot fly during the pandemic, so they are trying to ease coronavirus travel fears about future flights by waiving change fees (which can cost from $75 to $200+ per ticket).
+In effect, airlines are saying, book now but you can change your mind later without paying a penalty.
+Only in certain cases are we seeing full refunds, but travel information keeps changes so check with your carrier for the latest guidelines.

 U.S. Airline Fee Waivers

 - UPDATED 4-2-2020: Change fees will be waived for tickets purchased through April 30 for travel through February 2021.
 Also, per Alaska’s website, “Effective March 25, 2020, the State of Alaska will require all arriving guests to self-quarantine for 14 days, regardless of their perceived health until April 21, 2020.”

 - UPDATED 3-30-2020:Change fees will be waived for tickets purchased through April 15.